FAQs

 I think my CRS started when I inhaled some water/chemical/gas/smell via my nose at work.
 Is that possible?

-Yes, it is possible.
-Breathing in certain chemicals, gases, or contaminated water can irritate the inside of your nose and sinuses, causing inflammation.
-If this happens repeatedly, it can lead to long-lasting swelling and symptoms like a blocked nose or mucus buildup.
+Yes, environmental factors can contribute to the development of chronic rhinosinusitis (CRS).
+Breathing in certain chemicals, gases, or contaminated water can irritate the inside of your nose and sinuses, leading to inflammation.
+If this exposure happens repeatedly, it can cause long-lasting swelling and symptoms like nasal congestion or mucus buildup.

-Bad indoor air quality, along with allergens like mould or dust mites, can irritate the nose and sinuses in people who are sensitive to these things.
-This irritation can lead to swelling and, for some, CRS, either with or without nasal polyps.
+Poor indoor air quality, combined with allergens like mould or dust mites, can irritate the nose and sinuses, especially in individuals who are sensitive to these triggers.
+This irritation can lead to swelling, which may result in chronic rhinosinusitis (CRS), with or without nasal polyps.

 Clinical signs and symptoms